Spinach Tiger

 Good food for dinner that doesn’t mean cottage cheese, dry fish, or a meal substitute protein shake.
 It means food that anyone would choose to eat no matter how thin or healthy they already are.
 See the list below for some good food ideas.

-Good food that is just good food.
-Now, the sauce for spicy shrimp nearly screams for a date with a big hunk of crusty bread.
+The sauce for spicy shrimp nearly screams for a date with a big hunk of crusty bread.
 And, if you are eating a french baguette, you could still eat two pieces, a bowl of shrimp and come in at about 500 calories.
 Of course, if you skip the bread, you are barely at 200 calories.
 I am getting all calorie counting on you because I want to make a point about healthy low-calorie meals.
 No one can live on carrot sticks and be happy.

 For all the desserts that get baked, and pasta that gets rolled, there are many in between nights where a good bowl of soup or a hearty dish such as spicy shrimp is dinner.